 - Handrails were faulty.

 If you fell in public or on someone else’s property, or a loved one sustained a serious injury in this manner, please contact the Little Rock personal injury lawyers at the Law Offices of Alan LeVar to explore your chances for winning a premises liability lawsuit.
-You can reach one of our Arkansas attorneys online or by calling (888) 220-7068.
+You can reach our Arkansas slip and fall attorney online or by calling (888) 220-7068.

 If you need an experienced Arkansas slip and fall attorney, please contact The Law Offices of Alan LeVar today for a free consultation.